 Tip #7: Rusiko

-Georgian cuisine is something not very common and restaurants with this type of food are hard to find.
-Rusiko in Warsaw does Georgian food in a beautiful and traditional way, with family recipes and much love.
+Georgian cuisine is not very common, and restaurants with this type of food are often hard to find.
+Rusiko in Warsaw does Georgian food in a beautiful and traditional way with family recipes and much love.

-Chef and owner Davit Turkestanishvili made his long standing dream of opening his own restaurant true.
-Named after his mum, who ran the kitchen for many years, he continues the tradition of exceptional Georgian cooking.
+Chef and owner Davit Turkestanishvili made his long-standing dream of opening his own restaurant come true.
+Named after his mother, who ran the kitchen for many years, he continues the tradition of exceptional Georgian cooking.

-In Georgia food and wine goes hand in hand, there is no eating, without drinking.
-Not a surprise that Turkestanishvili produces his own wines, he actually sells in his rug room, where he showcases his rug collection with masterpieces from every corner of the world, including his beloved home country.
+In Georgia, food and wine go hand in hand; there is no eating without drinking.
+It is no surprise that Turkestanishvili produces his own wines; he actually sells them in his rug room, where he showcases his rug collection with masterpieces from every corner of the world, including his beloved home country.

-Stewed lamb, stewed Black Angus beef, traditional Georgian dumplings stuffed with mushrooms, meat or cheese — everything is made from scratch, fresh, every day.
+Stewed lamb, stewed Black Angus beef, and traditional Georgian dumplings stuffed with mushrooms, meat, or cheese — everything is made from scratch and fresh every day.
 Don’t miss out on Mskhali, the pear in rosé wine with orange syrup and almonds.

 -